knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

-1.- The original project page and follow their directions.
+1.- The original project, go to their page and follow the directions.

 https://github.com/joelsernamoreno/EvilCrowRF-V2